We opened a 3-room Bed and Breakfast Rome Italy in 2002, and ran it for 18 years.

 Second, it's not very common to find B&Bs in Rome with bathtubs.
 If this is important to you, you should check in advance if it's available.

-Staying at a B&B in Rome can be a lovely experience.
+Staying at a Bed and Breakfast Rome Italy can be a lovely experience.
 I should know.
-We have one and that is what we try to offer!
+We had one and that is what we tried to offer!